 A recognized artist, has a close relation-ship with watercolor painting for over sixty years.
 Early in his adult career he is the recipient of numerous awards; including his state’s Watercolor Gold Medal in 1974r, and the Bank of America watercolor award at the DeYoung Museum, San Francisco.

 He has taught watercolor classes and workshops, juried art exhibitions and demonstrated his watercolor technique for many organizations.
 His work is in private and corporate collections nationally and internationally.

 Hansen combines outdoor work, with the more controlled studio environment .
 Over the years his subject matter is varied.
 However, raised in the city of Mount Shasta, and now living within walking distance of Sacramento’s American River Parkway, Hansen prefers the outdoors; even much of his non-objective work originates, whenever possible among rocks, trees, sand, and water.

-Woody’s professional art career began with painting cartoon window signs at thirteen years of age.
+At thirteen years of age, Woody’s professional art career began with painting cartoons on the windows of local businesses.
 By the time he reaches high school, he develops a commercial sign business.
 Concurrently, he initiates a broadcasting career at local radio station, KWSD, as a weekend announcer/disc jockey and the host of a Pepsi Cola Top Ten show.